Medically reviewed on Jul 7, 2018

 - Do blood and urine tests

-- Explain how the procedure works, the side effects, possible risks and complications
+- Explain how the procedure works, the side effects, and possible risks and complications

-Keep in mind that no doctor is required to perform an abortion and that in some states there are certain legal requirements and waiting periods you must follow before having an elective abortion.
+Keep in mind that no doctor is required to perform an elective abortion and that in some states there are certain legal requirements and waiting periods you must follow before having an elective abortion.
+If you're having an abortion procedure for a miscarriage, there are no special legal requirements or waiting periods required.

 What you can expect